MYAHDev/ksp/README.md

 1. Open a command shell
 2. cd to your KSP/saves folder
-3. In this folder run: ```git clone https://github.com/MYAHDev/ksp.git .```
+3. In this folder run: ```git clone https://github.com/MYAHDev/ksp.git .``` This will copy the repository into the current directory (your saves folder).

-This will copy the repository into the current directory (your saves folder).
+#####When resuming a save, the game will warn about "incompatible/invalid saves on your saves folder."
+Make sure you select "Not Now."

-######You must make sure to tell the game (when resuming a save) to ignore any bad folders it might find.
-A .gitignore is coming.
+#####NEVER remove the .git folder.